kuosc2005/website/knowledgebase/code-contribution.md

 # A note on coding standards
-  Coding standards are a set of guidelines and best practices that are used to create consistent,high-quality code.
-Consider coding standards as rules,techniques, and best practices to develop cleaner,more readable, and more efficient code with minimal errors.
-It is wise to follow common coding standars which helps in:
+  Coding standards are a set of guidelines and best practices that are used to create consistent, high-quality code.
+Consider coding standards as rules, techniques, and best practices to develop cleaner, more readable, and more efficient code with minimal errors.
+It is wise to follow common coding standards which help in the:
   - Improve Code Quality
   - Increase Efficiency
   - Facilitate Collaboration.